 A randomized, placebo-controlled, double-masked, multicenter, Phase 1/2 clinical trial of Nacuity’s proprietary NPI-001 tablets, the SLO-RP Study, is enrolling patients with RP associated with Usher syndrome (NCT04355689).
 Nacuity expects to report interim results from this study during the fourth quarter of 2022.

 This product has been granted orphan drug designation, thus, an eligible new drug application would result in 7 years of U.S. FDA regulatory exclusivity for Nacuity.

 for prevention or treatment of cataract

-Nacuity has developed a prototype intravitreal implant loaded with a small antioxidant molecule, NPI-002, to slow cataract progression.
-Nacuity has completed non-clinical testing and expects to initiate a Phase 1/2 clinical study in Australia of NPI-002 during the fourth quarter of 2021.
+Nacuity has developed a prototype intravitreal implant loaded with a small antioxidant molecule, NPI-002, to slow cataract progression plus a proprietary injector.
+Nacuity has completed non-clinical testing, has received HREC approval for and expects to initiate a Phase 1/2 clinical study in Australia of NPI-002 during the fourth quarter of 2021.

 NPI-001 Ophthalmic Insert

 for the treatment of ocular effects of Cystinosis